 The Fed Board and the FOMC

 The Federal Reserve Board of Governors is in charge of the United States Federal Reserve system.
 The board consists of seven “governors.”
 These governors, formerly chaired by the well-known economists Alan Greenspan, and Ben Bernanke, and currently lead by its first female chairperson, Janet Yellen, are appointed by the United States President and approved by the Senate for a period of 14 years.
+Janet Yellen’s term expires in February of 2018.
+She will be succeeded by Jerome Powell.
 One new member gets appointed every two years.
 For an up-to-date list of all Federal Reserve Board members, please click HERE.

 The Federal Open Market Committee (FOMC) is the twelve member committee in charge of monetary policy decisions in the United States .
 It consists of the seven board governors, as well as four rotating central bank presidents, plus the president of the central bank of New York.
 For more information about the FOMC, please click HERE.